Infineon/mbedtls-optiga-trust-m/README.md

 ```console
 mbedtls-optiga-trust-m\lib\optiga-trust-m\examples\mbedtls_port\trustm_ecdsa.c
 ```
-5. Similarily Server side End Entity and CA certficate need to be generated with the curves enabled at the client side<br>
+5. Similarily Server side End Entity and CA certificate need to be generated with the curves enabled at the client side<br>
-6. After generating the Client and server certificate, the Client CA key, Client CA certficate, Server End entity key and Server End Entity certficate must be copied to the server side under below location and rename the file name as expected by the server side<br>
+6. After generating the Client and server certificate, the Client CA key, Client CA certificate, Server End entity key and Server End Entity certificate must be copied to the server side under below location and rename the file name as expected by the server side<br>
 ```console
 mbedtls-optiga-trust-m\example_tls_server_remote\rpi\credential
 ```